AlmaSaaid/Shiny-Apps/README.md

 # Shiny-Apps
-Simple shiny application buils for Cousera assignment.
+Simple shiny application built for Cousera assignment.

 The apps is meant for viewing basic demographic profile i.e. gender and age distributions.